LeeMorinUCF/QMB3311S22/demo_01_PP_Ch_1_2_hello_python/README.md

 <img src="Images/Rvariablesdata.jpg" width="500"/>

 A variable can have a single element (i.e. atomic) or be a vector or array of values.
-Typically, vectors and arrays comprise elements of the same data type.
+Typically, vectors, matrices and arrays comprise elements of the same data type.
 For statistical programming, languages such as ```R``` and ```Python``` also allow for the collection of data into data frames, in which each column can be of a separate data type.